milahu/nixos-config-webui/readme.md

 # nixos-config-webui

+web editor for nix files

-edit nixos config in a graphical webinterface
+edit nixos configuration in a graphical webinterface

 ## concept